Uchiha-TOb1/Uchiha-TOb1/README.md

 - 👋 Hi, I’m @Lucky Samant
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Java
-- 💞️ Specialized in - Python ; Pandas ; MySQL ; Tkinter
+- 💞️ Specialized in - Python ; Pandas ; MySQL ; Tkinter ; Matplotlib
 - 📫 How to reach me ...
-Insta - @itz_lucky323 , Snap - @itz_lucky323
+Insta - @luckkyy.fml

 <!---
 Uchiha-TOb1/Uchiha-TOb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.